Learn How to Grow Bitter Melon in pots easily! It is fun and Growing Bitter Gourd this way will produce ample harvest

 Bitter Melon (Bitter Gourd) Information

-This very short living tropical perennial climber with thin stems can grow up to 5 m in length.
-Like other plants of this family, it needs support.
-Both the stem and lobed leaves are hairy.
-Bitter melon produces yellow flowers, male or female, which are pollinated by insects.
+This short-living tropical perennial climber with thin stems can grow up to 5 meters in length.
+Like other plants in this family, it needs support.
+The stem and lobed leaves are hairy, which helps the plant to climb easily.
+Bitter melon produces yellow flowers, male and female, which insects pollinate.

-Bitter tasted fruits are eaten unripe when they are still green or slightly pale.
+The unique bitter-tasting fruits are picked unripe when they are still green or slightly pale.
 They have delicate skin and can be eaten after cooking.
-Inside there are large seeds.
-The flesh somewhat resembles a cucumber and is watery and crusty.
+The flesh somewhat resembles a cucumber and contains large crunchy seeds inside.

 How to Grow Bitter Melon?

 Planting Bitter Melon

-Sow seeds 2 cm deep.
-Seeds can be sown directly into the ground or in the containers, but only when the risk of frost has passed and the soil warms up enough.
+Sow seeds 2 cm deep, directly into the ground or in the containers, but only when the risk of frost has passed, and the soil warms up enough.
 Seeds require a temperature above 70 F (20 C) for germination.

-In temperate regions, the best seed sowing time is summer, usually between late April to May.
-Whereas in tropics (USDA Zone 10, 11), you can start seeds anytime.
+The best seed sowing time in temperate regions is summer, usually between late April and May.
+Whereas in the tropics (USDA Zone 10, 11), you can start seeds anytime.

 How to Grow Bitter Gourd in Pots?